 Eat

 Lo de Marcos also has a fantastic rustic clay oven bakery, producing a wide variety of breads, cakes, pastries, and other delectable treats.
-There are several grocery stores with all the items required for daily life, and also a local produce wagon that will bring all varieties of produce to your door, including tourist imports like potatoes and apples.
+There are several grocery stores with all the items required for daily life, and also a local produce wagon that will bring all varieties of produce to your door, including potatoes and apples.
 And no trip to the town square would be complete without a slice of Arcelia's chocolate tres-leche cake.

 Sleep